-You might also think about your spending habits, and make the extra effort in your new home to be frugal to give you the opportunity to save for new household items.
+You might also think about your spending habits, and make the extra effort in your new home, once the movers have left, to be frugal to give you the opportunity to save for new household items.
 And you might have more incentive to avoid the financial mistakes you made in your last properly, as your new home will give you the opportunity to start again in all kinds of ways.

 #5: You could save money on your daily commute